Elegoo Mars 3 Resin 3D Printer Review

 Slicer Compatibility

-The Elegoo Mars 3 keeps the same red & black design DNA as the previous Mars 2 and Mars series, but gone is the straight rectangular lid and in with a new tapered lid design.
-While we appreciate the lengths Elegoo has gone to differentiate itself from the previous generations and its competition, we personally liked the more minimalist rectangular design of the previous Mars printers.
-However, this is purely subjective and plays absolutely no role in the performance of the Mars 3 resin printer.
+The ELEGOO Mars 3 maintains the signature red and black design seen in its predecessors, the Mars 2 and the Mars series.
+However, they replaced the previous straight rectangular lid with a new tapered design.
+While we appreciate the lengths ELEGOO has gone to differentiate itself from the previous generations and its competition, we personally liked the more minimalist rectangular design of the previous Mars printers … just remember that this particular opinion is purely subjective and plays absolutely no role in the performance of the resin printer.

-As the vast majority of affordable resin 3D printers utilize the same components, manufacturers have to differentiate themselves with construction, durability, features, and price.
-In this generation, the difference mainly falls into the design of the lid and price.
-The Elegoo Mars 3 features a tapered lid design giving it a much more organic aesthetic compared to the previous Mars 2’s straight rectangular lid.
-While we prefer the aesthetics of the Mars 2, it is far better than Anycubic’s redesigned lid in which the build plate collides with it when reaching its maximum height.
+As the vast majority of affordable resin 3D printers utilize the same components, manufacturers have to differentiate themselves with their machines’ construction, durability, features, and price.
+In this generation, the difference mainly falls into the design of the lid and affordability.
+The ELEGOO Mars 3 features a tapered lid design, giving it a much more organic aesthetic compared to the previous Mars 2, which had a straight rectangular lid.
+Although we lean towards the Mars 2’s aesthetics, the Mars 3 design is still a huge improvement over Anycubic’s redesigned lid, where the build plate collides with it when reaching its maximum height.

 Safety Highlights

-MSLA resin printers are electrically safe compared to filament-based FDM 3D printers.
-Resin printers need very little power to drive an LCD screen, UV light source, and one stepper motor versus high-power heaters used to melt filament and heated beds found in FDM printers.
-The Elegoo Mars 3 continues this trend with low overall power usage, little electrical risk, and low fire risk.
+MSLA resin printers, unlike filament-based FDM 3D printers, are electrically safer.
+Resin printers operate with minimal power requirements for an LCD screen, UV light source, and a single stepper motor.
+This is in contrast to the high-power heaters and heated beds in FDM printers.
+The ELEGOO Mars 3 continues this trend with low overall power usage, little electrical risk, and low fire risk.

 Resin Health Concerns

-Additionally, the 50w UV light source has the potential to harm one’s eyes and can be dangerous to look at directly without safety glasses on.
-The acrylic top of the Elegoo Mars 3 is tinted red to prevent UV light exposure.
-This protects the user alongside protecting the resin inside from environmental UV exposure.
-However, users should be aware that the Elegoo Mars 3 will continue operating even if the lid is removed.
+Additionally, the printer’s 50w UV light source has the potential to harm your eyes and can be dangerous to look at directly without safety glasses on.
+The red-tinted acrylic top of the ELEGOO Mars 3 acts as a shield against UV light exposure, safeguarding both the user and the resin from environmental UV rays.
+However, users should be aware that the ELEGOO Mars 3 will continue operating even if the lid is removed, so it still helps to be extra cautious.

 Finding Replacement Parts

-In resin 3D printing, the LCD and FEP sheets in the resin vat must be replaced periodically.
+In resin 3D printing, the LCD and FEP sheets in the vat must be replaced periodically.
 A major advantage the monochrome LCDs have over older RGB screens is their vastly longer lifespans.
-Monochrome LCDs are rated for 2,000 hours compared to the previous generation’s 400 hours, resulting in far fewer times these types of printers need to go offline for maintenance.
-The Mars 3 has replacement LCDs for around $50 directly from Elegoo.
-In comparison, the Mars 2’s replacement LCDs can be had for as little as $35 direct from Elegoo and can be found at retailers such as Amazon.
+Monochrome LCDs are rated for 2,000 hours of usage, compared to the previous generation’s 400 hours.
+This means that these printers need to be taken offline for maintenance far less frequently.

 Accessing the Control Board

-Since there are very few moving parts on the Elegoo Mars 3, opening up the resin printer should be a rare occurrence.
+Since there are very few moving parts on the ELEGOO Mars 3, opening up the resin printer should be a rare occurrence.
 However, if the user needs to access the control board or any other internal components, it can be done by removing a few screws at the rear of the printer.
 This exposes the control board and other electronics.
-Competitors and previous-generation machines require the user to remove multiple panels to access the control board, which is mounted on the bottom.
-We vastly prefer the Mars 3 method of control board access as it allows users to get to the control board without flipping over the printer.

 Features & Upgrades